 More videos »

 Given the new, faster release cadence of updates for TFS 2012, there has been great demand for improvements to the upgrade process; namely, to minimize any manual steps it requires of the user.
+We want as many people as possible to be able to benefit from the new features available in our updates, and those of you who decide to jump on the "update train" need to stay current.
 So in Update 2 we have done work to automatically preserve a deployment’s application tier settings for in-place upgrades.
 Anyone upgrading to Update 2 from a previous version of TFS 2012 will see their settings persisted right away; those upgrading from TFS 2010 will not immediately benefit from this feature in Update 2 but can expect us to start preserving their settings in all future in-place upgrades, even between major releases.

 Before you run your in-place upgrade, you should know these 3 things.

 We hope these improvements make the upgrade experience much better for everyone.
 Since the updates are now one of the main ways we service TFS, this is a feature we hope to continue refining in the future.
 If you notice any strange behavior or settings we’ve missed, we’d like to hear about it.
 Comment below or send mails to TFCARE at Microsoft dot com.

 Thank you guys!
 This really really really improves the install experience.
 This was my number 1 ask, having to enter the service account credentials & settings every time was a pain.

 Ah, good old Next -> Next -> Next. :)